UUoocl/UUhimsy/README.md

 # UUhimsy
 A guide to making whimsical presentations with OBS.
-Combine OBS and Javascript coding to create presentations to entertain and engage your audience.
+Combine OBS, Javascript and automation tools to create presentations to entertain and engage your audience.

 This repo includes OBS Scene Collections for Screen Sharing and Slide Shows.